helena-spawn/grass-demo/readme.md

             this._curveEnd.y);
     };

-The update function is the function that applies the force and drag on both the top point of the curve and the corresponding <code>curveEnd</code> control point.
+<code>Update</code> is the function that applies the force and drag on both the top point of the curve and the corresponding <code>curveEnd</code> control point.
 This is a loose implementation of Daniel Shiffman's physics engine.
-- Apply the current acceleration to the top point and the top control point.
+- apply the current acceleration to the top point and the top control point
-- If points exceed their boundaries invers the force to move the point in the other direction.
+- if points exceed their boundaries invers the force to move the point in the other direction
-- Apply the drag to the acceleration.
+- apply the drag to the acceleration

 The implementation looks something like this.